-This ordinance clarifies current procedures for Common Council review of Commission decisions granting or denying "certificates of appropriateness."
-Under this ordinance, any of the following persons may ask the Common Council to reverse or modify a Commission decision granting or denying a "certificate of appropriateness:"
+Under this ordinance, any of the following persons may ask the Common Council to reverse or modify a Commission decision granting or denying a "certificate of appropriateness" or "variance:"

-- The person who applied for the certificate. - The Alder for the district in which the subject property is located. - The owner of a tax parcel located within 200 feet of the tax parcel on which the subject property is located.
+- The person who applied for the "certificate of appropriateness" or "variance." - The Alder for the district in which the subject property is located. - The owner of a tax parcel located within 200 feet of the tax parcel on which the subject property is located.

 The person must file the appeal with the City Clerk within 10 days after the date on which the Commission issues its decision.
-The appeal petition must state, among other things, the grounds for appeal.
+The appeal petition must state the grounds for appeal.
 The Common Council must hold a public hearing on the appeal.